-In our review of narcissistic behavior in the White Oleander film we will show movie clips to illustrate traits and behaviors of the narcissist, mother Ingrid Magnussen, and her victims, boyfriend Barry Kolker and daughter Astrid Magnussen.
-We also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.
+In my review of narcissistic behavior in the White Oleander film I will show movie clips to illustrate traits and behaviors of the narcissist, mother Ingrid Magnussen, and her victims, boyfriend Barry Kolker and daughter Astrid Magnussen.
+I also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.

 Astrid, the 15-year-old daughter of the narcissistic, self-centered mother, Ingrid, is the narrator in the film.
 Her father, Barry, left when she was very young and she doesn’t remember him.